Wall Street ends higher on technology, energy boost

 Trading volume jumped just before the close due to FTSE Russell's completion of the annual refresh of its benchmarks.

-"The effect is going to be focused on small-caps but there's an echo of that in large caps," said Don Townswick, Director of Equity Strategy at Conning & Co in Hartford, Connecticut who noted that most rebalance-related trading is around the close.
+"The effect is going to be focused on small-caps but there's an echo of that in large caps," said Don Townswick, Director of Equity Strategy at Conning in Hartford, Connecticut, who noted that most rebalance-related trading is around the close.

 More than 10.4 billion shares changed hands on U.S. exchanges, well above the 7.2 billion average for the last 20 sessions.